In Novemeber of 2024, I undertook an ambitious redesign of the University of Waterloo website as part of a course project;

 UI design, and HTML/CSS development.

 The University of Waterloo is home to over 40,000 students and a leader in innovation and research, but lacks a website that reflects its prestige.
 While containing effective content and consistent branding, information is fragmented, difficult to navigate, and lacks innovative design practices—increasing inaccessibility and reducing trust.
-A website design is needed to provide a clearer structure, improved usability and design system, and a stronger reflection of the university’s identity.
+A website design is needed to provide a clearer structure, improved usability and design system, and a stronger reflection of the university’s brand identity.

 • Large amounts of unstructured content